 Are you an aspiring travel writer?
+Do you want the chance to have your work published?
 Once again we’ve teamed up with the Edward Stanford Travel Writing Awards to launch the world’s best competition for unpublished travel writers.

-The Bradt Travel Guides New Travel Writer of the Year competition offers the following unbeatable prizes.
+The Bradt Travel Guides New Travel Writer of the Year competition is completely free to enter and offers the following unbeatable prizes:

 For the overall winner:

-- A fantastic break for two in Lapland, courtesy of Wexas.
+- A fantastic break for two in Portugal, courtesy of Wexas

 - A commission to write an article about their trip for Wexas Traveller magazine (giving them a published piece on their CV)